-While some people that are not buying a home think that claim it’s “the American nightmare,” self-made millionaire David Bach is doubling down on his faith in real estate.
+While some people who are not buying a home think that it’s “the American nightmare,” self-made millionaire David Bach is doubling down on his faith in real estate.
 He thinks that not prioritizing homeownership is “the single biggest mistake millennials are making.”

 Buying a home is “an escalator to wealth,” Bach tells CNBC.

 Young adults, in particular, aren’t hopping on this escalator, and it’s a costly mistake, Bach warns: “If millennials don’t buy a home, their chances of actually having any wealth in this country are little to none.
 The average homeowner to this day is 38 times wealthier than a renter.”